-A two-year residency program for medical physicists is a clinical training program for a career in radiation oncology physics.
+A three-year residency program for medical physicists is a clinical training program for a career in radiation oncology physics.

 Medical physicists are individuals who have a strong background in physics, math and anatomy.
 The focus of a medical physicist is to make sure that radiation is administered safely and accurately.
 It is their job to make sure radiation is being administered properly to patients while making sure the staff and public are shielded and not inadvertently exposed.
 Medical physicists are an integral part of the radiation oncology team.

 Who Should Apply

 Many of our incoming residents began the program with a strong interest in the combination of radiation physics, computers and medicine but decided they didn’t want to be a doctor, computer scientist or nuclear engineer.
 The residency program is for individuals with an MS or PhD (DSc) from an approved institution, preferably from an AAPM accredited program, in Medical Physics, Nuclear Engineering, Health Physics Science or a closely related discipline degree.